AuslanderLab/ERVmancer/README.md

 ### Releasing Versions

 This project uses [SemVer](https://semver.org/) for versioning.
 In order to create a release package.
 Click [create a new release](https://github.com/AuslanderLab/ERVmancer/releases/new) and create a new tag with the corresponding bumped version ```(vX.y.z)```.
-Once a release has been published, update ervmancer on [bioconda-recipes](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/ervmancer) with the proper versioning and sha256 hash.
+Once a release has been published, update ervmancer on [bioconda-recipes](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/ervmancer) using your own remote fork with the proper versioning and sha256 hash.
+Then, create a PR in bioconda-recipes to send your changes for review with the bioconda team.

 To grab the sha256 hash of the new release, download the tar file from the ervmancer releases page and use the following command: